canonical-web-and-design/tutorials.ubuntu.com/tutorials/snap/create-your-own-core-image.md

 We are thus going to create a model json file, and then sign it with our authority account to create a model assertion that will be accepted by **ubuntu-image**.

 Let’s create those keys for signing before diving into the model itself!
-##
-##

 ## Create your signature keys
 Duration: 5:00

 Before starting with building the image, you need to create a key to sign your future store uploads.
-You will only to do this one for your signature authority
+You will only to do this one for your signature authority.

 ### Create a key

 As a first step, you have to generate a key that will be linked to your Ubuntu Store account.
 To do so, run: